The Problem of the Old Gristmill

+"The Problem of the Old Gristmill" is a mystery short story by Edward D. Hoch.
+It is one of 68 stories featuring Dr. Sam Hawthorn, all of which were first published in Ellery Queen's Mystery Magazine.
+This story was first published in 1975 and was collected in Diagnosis Impossible: The Problems of Dr. Sam Hawthorne in 2000.

+All the Hawthorn stories take place in the 1920s and 1930s, when Hawthorn was serving as a country doctor in the small New England town of Northmont, and are presented as being recalled by Hawthorn in his old age.
+The first story is set in 1922, when Hawthorn is just out of medical school, and the last is set in 1936.

-"The Problem of the Old Gristmill" (1975) is a mystery short story by Edward D. Hoch.
-It is the second story featuring Dr. Sam Hawthorn, and one of the few that does not contain an impossible murder, although an "impossible crime" does occur.
+"The Problem of the Old Gristmill" is the second story featuring Hawthorn, and one of the few that does not contain an impossible murder, although an "impossible crime" does occur.

 Plot summary

 Old Dr. Sam tells the story of how everyone in town is sad to see Henry Cordwainer leave.
 Cordwainer, who lived in the old gristmill owned by Seth Hawkins and his mother, is a full-bearded naturalist, who has been writing a book, A Year in Snake Creek.
-Now that year is up and he is leaving.
-When he first came, he was cold and uncaring, but when winter began his whole personality changed, and he became helpful, evan helping at the ice house.
+Now that year is up and his book is finished he is leaving.
+When he first came, he was cold and uncaring, but when winter began his whole personality changed drastically, and he became helpful, even helping at the ice house.
 Sam and Seth help Cordwainer pack up his stuff, including his lock boxes with three dozen journals in them, and Seth reveals that his mother wants him to start up the gristmill (and also that Seth does not want to start it up).
 Sam does not think much about this, even when he sees Seth at the local cockfights that night.